 After arriving at Coffee Shop of Horrors (17415 7th Street, Suite A, Montverde) right around 5:30 pm, it turns out that they closed at 3 pm, whoopsie.

 Piesano’s Stone Fired Pizza in Clermont, Florida

 Lisa insisted that I would love Piesano’s (1754 E Highway 50, Clermont), but I wasn’t convinced.
 She ordered a few pies for us to share, and Yojan and I made the drive to pick them up.

 We didn’t take a peak the entire drive home.
 Once the pies were on the dining room table, I opened the boxes.

 Both were works of pizza art.

 The Spicy Sausage Ricotta Pie has the right amount of heat, crunch, and bold flavors.
-I’d be ordering this one all the time if I lived near a Piesano’s.
+I’d always be ordering this one if I lived near Piesano’s.